Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Introduction

-Note that the estimation of large correlation matrix was not considered by either \cite{Chen13} or \cite{Bhat14}, which is a more interesting problem in, for example, the study of brain functional connectivity.
-Moreover, both \cite{Chen13} and \cite{Bhat14} assumed that the mean of $\bd{X}$, denoted by $\bd{\mu}_p=(\mu_{pi})_{1\le i\le p}$, is known, hence its estimation was not needed.
-But $\bd{\mu}_p$ is often unknown in practice and need to be estimated.
-Although the sample mean $\bar{X}_i=n^{-1}\sum_{j=1}^nX_{ij}$ entrywise converges to $\mu_{pi}$ in probability or even almost surely under some dependence conditions \citep{Broc91,Hu08}, extra care will still be needed when true mean is replaced by sample mean in the estimation of covariance.
-We consider unknown $\bd{\mu}_p$ in this article.
-Also note that the estimation of large correlation matrix and its inverse is considered in a recent work by \citet{Zhou14}.
-However, her method requires that all $p$ time series have the same temporal decay rate, which is rather restrictive and often violated (see Figure~\ref{I-autocorrelation}(b) for an example of rfMRI data).
+Note that the estimation of large correlation matrix was not considered by either \cite{Chen13} or \cite{Bhat14, Bhat14_2}, which is a more interesting problem in, for example, the study of brain functional connectivity.
+It was considered in a recent work by \cite{Zhou14} but under the assumption that all $p$ time series have the same temporal decay rate, which is rather restrictive and often violated (see Figure~\ref{autocorrelation} for an example of rfMRI data).
+Moreover, all four aforementioned articles assumed that $\bd{\mu}_p=(\mu_{pi})_{1\le i\le p}$ is known, which may not be true in practice.
+Although the sample mean $\bar{X}_i=\frac{1}{n}\sum_{j=1}^nX_{ij}$ entrywise converges to $\mu_{pi}$ in probability or even almost surely under some dependence conditions \cite{Broc91,Hu08}, extra care will still be needed when true mean is replaced by sample mean in the matrix estimation, especially for long-memory, heavy-tailed, or even non-stationary data.
+We consider unknown $\bd{\mu}_p$ in this article, and show that the mean estimation indeed affects our derived matrix convergence rates, particularly for data with heavy tail probabilities.

-In this article, we study the generalized thresholding estimation \citep{Roth09} for covariance and correlation matrices, and the CLIME approach \citep{CLL11} and an $\ell_1$-MLE type method called sparse permutation invariant covariance estimation \citep[SPICE;][]{Roth08} for precision matrix.
-The theoretical results of convergence rates, sparsistency and sign-consistency are provided for temporally dependent data, potentially with long memory, which are generated from a class of sub-Gaussian distributions including Gaussian distribution as a special case.
-A gap-block cross-validation method is proposed for the tuning parameter selection, which shows satisfactory performance for temporally dependent data in simulations.
-To the best of our knowledge, this is the first work that investigates the estimation of large covariance and precision matrices for temporal data with long memory.
+In this article, we study the generalized thresholding estimation \cite{Roth09} for covariance and correlation matrices, and the CLIME approach \cite{CLL11} and an $\ell_1$-MLE type method called sparse permutation invariant covariance estimation (SPICE; \cite{Roth08}) for precision matrix.
+The convergence rates, sparsistency and sign-consistency are provided for temporally dependent data, potentially with long memory, which are generated from a linear spatio-temporal model with all basis random variables coming from sub-Gaussian, or generalized sub-exponential, or distributions with polynomial-type tails.
+We also establish the minimax optimal convergence rates of estimating covariance and correlation matrices for a certain class of temporally dependent sub-Gaussian data, including short-memory and some long-memory cases, and show that they can be achieved by the generalized thresholding method.
+Moreover, if the matrix $\ell_1$ norm of the precision matrix is bounded by a constant for such data, then the CLIME estimator attains the minimax optimal rates for i.i.d. observations shown in \cite{CLZ16}.